WHAT IS YOUR DESIGN STORY?

-As we work to transform our committee, we’ve reached out to architects who have been a part of the “team” over the last thirty-five years and asked them to share their stories.
+As we work to transform MDT, we’ve reached out to architects who have been a part of the “team” over the last thirty-five years and asked them to share their stories.

 In September of 2016, the Minnesota Design Team visited Crosslake, MN.
 MDT team leaders had just guided the community through a six-month preparation process, in which water quality emerged as a major anchor of regional identity.
 During the Friday morning community presentations, a local priest presented his idea for a loon center, similar to the Wolf Center in Ely.
 The community weighed in again en masse at the Friday night town hall dinner, affirming that water quality and the environment is central to regional heritage, and Crosslake’s number one natural resource.